Best LIVE Ammo Deals Online >>>

 Most .410 handguns are marketed as self-defense weapons, which is actually quite controversial.

-.410 self-defense applications are pretty hotly debated, but I tend to be against it.
+The actual viability of .410 for self-defense applications is pretty hotly debated, but I tend to be against it.

 Bailiff 410 Rainbow Six